linkedin/forthic/docs/modules/global_module.md

 `( record forthic -- record )`

+Given an `array` and a `forthic` predicate, returns all elements in the array such that the predicate returns `True`.

+Given a `record` and a `forthic` predicate, returns a record with key/vals where the predicate returns `True` for each value.

-Similar to `SELECT` except that the `forthic` predicate expects the key/index and the value.
+The `forthic` predicate expects the key/index and the value.

 ### TAKE